 Board actions Standards Sets the strategic 1.1 The Board leads the annual charter/strategic plan review process. direction and long-term 1.2 The Board sets/reviews the strategic aims by December. plans and monitors the Board's progress against them.
-1.3 The Board approves the annual plan and targets and ensures the charter/strategic plan is submitted to the Ministry of Education by 1 March each year.
+Board's progress against charter/strategic plan is submitted to the Ministry of Educati The Board approves the annual plan and targets and ensures the charter/strategic plan is submitted to the Ministry of Education by 1 March each year.
 1.4 Regular Board meetings include a report on progress towards achieving strategic aims.
 1.5 The charter/strategic plan is the basis for all Board decision making.
 Monitors and evaluates student progress and 2.1 The Board approves an annual review schedule covering curriculum and student progress and achievement reports. achievement, including students with differing needs.
 2.2 Reports are received at each regular Board meeting from the Principal on progress against the annual plan, highlighting risk/success.
 2.3 Information reported to the Board is thoughtfully discussed, critiqued and challenged.
 2.4 Targets in the annual plan are met, the curriculum policy is implemented and there is satisfactory performance of curriculum priorities.
-3. Ensures that the school is a safe place for all 3.1 All reasonable steps are taken to eliminate racism, stigma, bullying and any other forms of discrimination. students and staff.
+Ensures that the school is a safe place for all 3.1 All reasonable steps are taken to eliminate racism, stigma, bullying and any other forms of discrimination. students and staff.
 3.2 Students' rights under the Education & Training Act 2020, the New Zealand Bill of Rights Act 1990 and the Human Rights Act 1993 are honoured.